cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/kubernetes-setup.md

 ```
 cilium clustermesh connect --context $clus1 --destination-context $clus2
 ```

 Now you are ready to move to the next step.
-[Region Three Virtual Machine setup.](vm-setup.md)
+[Pod Network test](network-test.md)

 [Back](README.md)